namugach/dockit/docs/en/README.md

 - `down`: Remove the container completely
 - `connect`: Connect to a running container
 - `status`: Check container status
+- `setup`: Run initialization, build, start, and connect in one go
 - `migrate`: Upgrade to a newer version
 - `help`: Display help information